Get 20% off! arrow_drop_up

 Mongolia Enacts Historic Legislation for Animal Rights

-This legislation marks a notable change in Mongolia's approach to the welfare of animal companions.
-Previously, stray cats and dogs in Ulaanbaatar faced grim fates, with authorities allocating substantial funds annually for the poisoning and shooting of homeless animals.
-This practice, costing taxpayers USD 420,000 to USD 450,000 annually, involved the shooting of 90,000 to 100,000 stray dogs, not including cats.
-The shooting of stray animals is now prohibited, and the law mandates that all levels of government prioritize birth control to reduce the population of homeless animals.
+This legislation demonstrates a remarkable change in Mongolia's commitment to the welfare of companion animals.
+Previously, stray cats and dogs in Ulaanbaatar had a sad fate.
+Authorities allocated large sums of money each year for poisoning and shooting homeless animals.
+This practice cost taxpayers between US$420,000 and US$450,000 per year and involved the shooting of between 90,000 and 100,000 stray dogs, not including cats.
+The shooting of stray animals is now banned, while the law mandates that all levels of governments prioritize animal birth control in order to reduce the number of homeless animals.

-The new law adopts a more humane and responsible approach, emphasizing the protection of animal companions and promoting responsible guardianship.
-Legal animal custodians will now have a range of new rights, including public access and enhanced access for people with disabilities, freedom from discrimination and abuse, and compensation from animal abusers.
-New responsibilities include registering, training, and spaying or neutering animal companions, with guardians required to have the means to provide food, shelter, and medical care for their pets.
+The new law takes a more humane and responsible approach to emphasizing the protection of animal companions and promoting responsible guardianship.
+Legal animal guardians will now have a range of new rights, including openness to the public and enhanced access to pets, freedom from discrimination and abuse, and compensation from those who punish animal abusers.
+Added obligations include registering, training and sterilizing animal companions, and requiring guardians to have the ability to feed, house and medically care for their pets.

-The Pet Law also prohibits the sale of cats and dogs at pet shops and mandates that breeders obtain a license, pay taxes, and microchip animals.
-Breeders of the Mongolian Bankhar dog are exempted.
+The pet law also prohibits the illegal sale of cats and dogs in pet stores and requires breeders to obtain a license, pay taxes and have their animals microchipped.
+Breeders of Mongolian Banka dogs are exempt.

 Comment